-3.5 Assessment of Significance
+3.4 Assessment of Significance

 This section considers the list of sites identified in Section 3.3.
-It can be considered that all sites, with the exception of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA can be excluded from the remainder of the Appropriate Assessment process.
-This is based on their distance from the proposed development and the fact that they are outside of the zone of influence of these sites and that no direct or indirect significant effects are likely to arise.
-The remaining concerns will therefore focus upon the protected habitats and species of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.
+It can be considered that all sites, with the exception of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA, can be excluded from the remainder of the Appropriate Assessment process.
+This is based on their distance from the proposed development and the fact that they are outside of the zone of influence of these sites, and that no direct or indirect significant effects are likely to arise.
+The remaining concerns will therefore focus upon the protected habitats and species of the Unshin River SAC, the Ballysadare Bay SPA.